The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 You must visit West Cliff Drive, the 3-mile walking and biking path along the Pacific Ocean in Santa Cruz, to enjoy your scenic drive and epic views of Monterey Bay.

-Wonderful water activities, wildlife, golden sand, parks, trails countless attractions are waiting for the visitors to Santa Cruz beaches.
+Wonderful water activities, wildlife, golden sand, parks, trails, and countless attractions await visitors to Santa Cruz beaches.

 3.3.
 Wineries and Breweries